-The total crude oil and condensate production of Asia in 2022 was 5.81mmbpd, a decrease of 0.48% when compared to 2021.
+The total Oil & Gas production of Asia decreased by 0.48% in 2021-2022.
 The largest oil-producing countries in Asia are China, India and Indonesia.
-Through to 2030, annual crude oil and condensate production is forecasted to decrease by a CAGR of 4.21% to reach 3.95mmbpd.
+Through to 2030, annual Oil & Gas production is forecasted to decrease by a CAGR of 4.21%.
 GlobalData uses proprietary data and analytics to provide a complete picture of the total Asia oil & gas fields segment.
 Buy the oil and gas fields profiles here.

 Here are the 10 largest upcoming crude oil fields by reserves in Asia, according to GlobalData’s Oil & Gas, Upstream Fields Database.